Level3-REST/site/doc/index.md

 The Level 3 profiles and patterns utilize HTTP semantics as well as curated concepts from published specifications, selected books and real-world experience in Level 3 API construction.
 Much work was done to adhere to the specs to achieve broad applicability and technical success with the internet technology we employ today and are transitioning to, like [HTTP/2](https://http2.github.io/).
 The profiles and patterns contain references to these standards to support their design.

-This site also provides comments, and the reader is invited to post their thoughts, especially those that disagree with the content.
+The reader is invited to post their thoughts, especially those that disagree with the content, on twitter.
 Specifications, while usually well-written, can be misinterpreted and misunderstood.
-Please make Level 3 better by identifying errata in the comments sections.
+Please make Level 3 better by identifying errata via my twitter handle [@MattBishopL3](https://twitter.com/MattBishopL3).

 {% include footer.html %}